kinectron/kinectron/CONTRIBUTE.md

 # Contributing to Kinectron

 Thank you for your interest in contributing to Kinectron!
-Now that we've reached our MVP launch, we welcome contributions to help improve and expand the project.
+Now that we've released version 1.0.0, we welcome contributions to help improve and expand the project.

 ## Overview